Eric Allman: Education and training

-Born in El Cerrito, California, Allman knew from an early age that he wanted to work in computing, breaking into his high school's mainframe and later using the UC Berkeley computing center for his computing needs.
+Born in El Cerrito, California, Allman knew from an early age that he wanted to work in computing.
+He used to break into his high school's mainframe and later used the UC Berkeley computing center for his computing needs.
 In 1973, he entered UC Berkeley, just as the Unix operating system began to become popular in academic circles.
 He earned B.S. and M.S. degrees from UC Berkeley in 1977 and 1980 respectively.

 Sendmail and Syslog

 As the Unix source code was available at Berkeley, the local hackers quickly made many extensions to the AT&T code.
 One such extension was delivermail, which in 1981 turned into sendmail.
 As an MTA, it was designed to deliver email over the still relatively small (as compared to today's Internet) ARPANET, which consisted of many smaller networks with vastly differing formats for e-mail headers.